Migz93/3dq/docs/README_INVOICES.md

 The 3DQ application supports two types of invoices:

 1.  **Client Invoice**: A simplified, customer-facing invoice that shows only necessary information without detailed costs.
+Key information includes quote number, date, model name, customer name, a description of services/items (print duration, filaments used, hardware, labour summary), and the final pricing (subtotal, discount if any, and total).
 2.  **Internal Invoice**: A comprehensive invoice with detailed breakdowns of all costs, markups, and calculations for business use.
+This includes detailed sections for materials, hardware, printing costs (printer, time, power, depreciation), and labour (tasks, time, rate, cost per task), culminating in a full financial summary (subtotal before markup, markup amount, subtotal after markup, discount if any, and final total).

 ## Client Invoice Design

 The client invoice is designed to be clean, professional, and easy to understand for customers.

 ### Header Section
 -   **Title**: The company name followed by "- Invoice" (e.g., "Prints Inc - Invoice")
-- **Blue Divider Line**: A horizontal blue line (#3498db) separates the header from the information section
+-   **Blue Divider Line**: A horizontal blue line (#3498db) separates the header from the information section.

 ### Information Section
 -   A 2x2 table with no visible borders containing:
     -   **Top Left**: Quote number
     -   **Top Right**: Date
     -   **Bottom Left**: Model name
     -   **Bottom Right**: Customer name
-- **Blue Divider Line**: Another horizontal blue line separates the information from the description section
+-   **Blue Divider Line**: Another horizontal blue line separates the information from the description section.

 ### Description Section
-- A table with a single column header labeled "Description"
+-   A table with a single column header labeled "Description".
-- The header has a light blue background (#e6f2ff) and is slightly larger text (1.2em)
+-   The header has a light blue background (#e6f2ff) and is slightly larger text (1.2em).
-- All cells have borders (1px solid #b3d9ff) to clearly separate items
+-   All cells have borders (1px solid #b3d9ff) to clearly separate items.
 -   Contents include:
     -   Print Duration with the print time in hours (e.g., "Print Duration - 2.50 hours")
     -   Each filament with name and grams used (e.g., "PLA White - 45.20g")
     -   Each hardware item listed on its own line (e.g., "M3 Screws")
-  - Simply the word "Labour" if any labor was recorded (no time details)
+    -   Simply the word "Labour" if any labor was recorded (no time details).
-- **Blue Divider Line**: A horizontal blue line separates the description from the pricing section
+-   **Blue Divider Line**: A horizontal blue line separates the description from the pricing section.

 ### Pricing Section
-- Right-aligned on the page
+-   Right-aligned on the page.
 -   If a discount is applied:
-  - Shows the subtotal
+    -   Shows the subtotal (after markup).
-  - Shows the discount percentage and amount (e.g., "Discount (10%): -$5.00")
+    -   Shows the discount percentage and amount (e.g., "Discount (10%): -$5.00").
-  - Shows the final total in slightly larger text
+    -   Shows the final total in slightly larger text.
 -   If no discount is applied:
-  - Shows only the final total in slightly larger text
+    -   Shows only the final total in slightly larger text.

-### Notes Section (Optional)
-- Only displayed if notes are provided
-- Section title "Notes" followed by the note text

 ## Internal Invoice Design

 The internal invoice provides comprehensive details for business use and cost analysis.
+Font sizes are generally smaller than the client invoice to fit more information.

 ### Header Section
-- Similar to the client invoice but labeled as "INTERNAL INVOICE"
+-   Similar to the client invoice but labeled as "INTERNAL INVOICE".
+Header elements are centered and have reduced margins.

-### Summary Section
-- A table showing category totals:
-  - Materials total
-  - Hardware total
-  - Printing costs
-  - Labour costs
-  - Subtotal
-  - Discount (if applicable)
-  - Markup percentage and amount
-  - Final total

-### Materials Section
-- Detailed breakdown of each material:
-  - Material name
-  - Amount used in grams
-  - Price per gram
-  - Total cost

-### Hardware Section
+### Information Section
-- Detailed breakdown of each hardware item:
+- Similar to client invoice but with reduced padding between rows for a more compact layout.

+### Costs Sections (Materials, Hardware, Printing, Labour)
+-   Each section has a table with detailed breakdowns:
+    -   **Materials**: Material name, amount used (grams), price per gram, total cost.
-  - Item name
+    -   **Hardware**: Item name, quantity, unit price, total cost.
-  - Quantity
-  - Unit price
-  - Total cost

-### Printing Section
-- Details about the printing process:
-  - Printer used
-  - Print time in hours
-  - Power cost
-  - Depreciation cost
-  - Total printing cost

-### Labour Section
-- Breakdown of labour costs:
+    -   **Printing**: Printer used, print time (hours), power cost, depreciation cost, total printing cost.
-  - Task type (Design, Preparation, Post-Processing, Other)
+    -   **Labour**: Task type (Design, Preparation, Post-Processing, Other), time spent, hourly rate, cost per task, total labour cost.
-  - Time spent on each task
-  - Hourly rate
-  - Cost for each task
+-   Table headers have a light blue background (#e6f2ff).
+-   All cells have borders (1px solid #b3d9ff or #ccc for sub-headers).

+### Financial Summary Section
+-   Right-aligned on the page with reduced top margin.
+-   Shows a full breakdown:
+    -   Subtotal (Before Markup)
+    -   Markup (percentage and amount)
+    -   Subtotal (After Markup)
+    -   Discount (if applicable, percentage and amount)
-  - Total labour cost
+    -   Final Total (bold and slightly larger text).

 ## Styling Elements

 ### Colors
 -   Primary Blue: #3498db (used for divider lines and table headers)
-- Light Blue Background: #e6f2ff (used for description table header)
+-   Light Blue Background: #e6f2ff (used for description/costs table headers)
-- Light Blue Border: #b3d9ff (used for table cell borders)
+-   Light Blue Border: #b3d9ff (used for most table cell borders)
+-   Grey Border: #ccc (used for sub-header table cell borders in internal invoice)

 ### Typography
 -   Font Family: Arial, sans-serif
-- Description Header: 1.2em
+-   Client Invoice Description Header: 1.2em
-- Total Price: 1.2em, bold
+-   Client Invoice Total Price: 1.2em, bold
+-   Internal Invoice font sizes are generally smaller (e.g., 0.8em for table data, 1.0em for headers) for compactness.

 ### Layout
-- Maximum Width: 800px
+-   Maximum Width: 800px, centered on page.
-- Centered on page
-- Responsive design for various screen sizes
+-   The invoice HTML includes all necessary CSS within `<style>` tags for self-contained rendering.

+## Features

+-   **Print/Save as PDF Button**: A button is displayed in the top-right corner of the invoice page (when viewed in a browser) allowing the user to trigger the browser's print dialog, which can be used to print or save as PDF.
+    -   This button is hidden via CSS (`display: none !important;`) when the invoice is actually printed.
+-   **Print-Specific Styling**:
+    -   Browser default headers and footers are not explicitly hidden due to inconsistencies, but page margins are set (`@page { margin: 1cm; }`).
+    -   Table borders, including right borders, are explicitly defined for print using `border-collapse: separate !important;` and `border: 1px solid ... !important;` on `<th>` and `<td>` elements to ensure they render correctly.
+    -   Background colors for table headers are forced to print using `-webkit-print-color-adjust: exact; print-color-adjust: exact;`.
+    -   Box shadows on the invoice container are removed for printing.

 ## Implementation Notes

-- The invoice is generated as HTML for easy viewing and printing
+-   The invoice is generated as a complete HTML document (including embedded CSS) by the backend.
-- Currency symbol is dynamically pulled from system settings
+-   Currency symbol is dynamically pulled from system settings.
-- Company name is customizable through system settings
+-   Company name is customizable through system settings and displayed in the invoice header.
-- All calculations are performed server-side to ensure accuracy
+-   All calculations (costs, markups, discounts) are performed server-side in `/routes/quotes.js` to ensure accuracy and consistency.
-- Print functionality is included for easy printing of invoices

 ## Technical Reference

 ### Key Files

 #### Backend (Server-side)
-- `/routes/quotes.js` - Contains the main invoice generation logic
+-   **`/routes/quotes.js`**: This is the core file for the invoicing system.
-  - Route: `GET /api/quotes/:id/invoice/:type` - Generates invoice HTML
+    -   **Route**: `GET /api/quotes/:id/invoice/:type`
-  - Handles both internal and client invoice types
-  - Performs all calculations for costs, discounts, and markups
-  - Generates the complete HTML structure with styling
+    -   **Functionality**: Fetches all necessary data (quote details, filament usage, hardware, print setup, labour, company settings).
+Performs all calculations for costs, markups, and discounts.
+Generates the complete HTML structure for the specified invoice type (`client` or `internal`), including all content and embedded CSS styling.

 #### Frontend (Client-side)
-- `/client/public/print-invoice.html` - Print-friendly invoice page
-  - Loads invoice content from the API
-  - Provides a print button for easy printing
-  - Handles responsive styling for different devices
-  - Contains additional print-specific CSS

-- `/client/src/pages/ViewQuote.js` - Quote viewing page with invoice buttons
-  - Contains buttons to generate client or internal invoices
-  - Calls the invoice generation function
-  - Opens the invoice in a new tab via the print-invoice.html page

-- `/client/src/pages/SettingsPage.js` - Settings page
+-   **`/client/src/pages/ViewQuote.js`**: This page displays quote details and provides the interface for generating invoices.
+    -   **Functionality**: Contains "Generate Client Invoice" and "Generate Internal Invoice" buttons.
+When clicked, a JavaScript function (`generateInvoice(type)`) calls the backend API endpoint (`/api/quotes/:id/invoice/:type`).
+The raw HTML response from the backend is then opened in a new browser tab (`window.open()`).
+-   **`/client/src/pages/SettingsPage.js`**: Allows users to configure application settings.
-  - Contains company name setting that appears on invoices
+    -   **Functionality**: Contains the company name setting, which is fetched and displayed on the generated invoices.

 ### Data Flow

+1. User navigates to the `ViewQuote.js` page for a specific quote.
-1. User clicks "Client Invoice" or "Internal Invoice" button in ViewQuote.js
+2. User clicks either the "Generate Client Invoice" or "Generate Internal Invoice" button.
-2. The application opens print-invoice.html with the quote ID and invoice type as URL parameters
-3. print-invoice.html makes an API request to `/api/quotes/:id/invoice/:type`
+3. The `generateInvoice(type)` function in `ViewQuote.js` makes an asynchronous HTTP GET request to the backend API endpoint: `/api/quotes/:id/invoice/:type` (e.g., `/api/quotes/11/invoice/client`).
+4. The backend route in `/routes/quotes.js` receives the request.
+    -   It fetches all required data from the database (quote details, associated costs, company settings).
+    -   It performs all necessary calculations (subtotals, markup, discount, final total).
+    -   It constructs the complete HTML string for the requested invoice type, embedding all necessary CSS within `<style>` tags.
-4. The server (quotes.js) generates the HTML for the invoice based on the type
+5. The server responds to the API request with the generated HTML string as the response body (content type `text/html`).
-5. The HTML is returned to print-invoice.html and displayed to the user
+6. The `generateInvoice(type)` function in `ViewQuote.js` receives the HTML response.
+7. It opens a new browser tab and writes the received HTML content into it, rendering the invoice.
-6. User can then print the invoice using the print button
+8. The user can then use the "Print/Save as PDF" button on the new invoice page or the browser's native print functionality.

 ### Customization

 To modify the invoice appearance or content:

-- Edit the HTML template in `/routes/quotes.js` - Look for the section that begins with `// Generate HTML based on invoice type`
+-   **HTML Structure & Content**: Edit the HTML template strings directly within the `if (type === 'client') { ... } else if (type === 'internal') { ... }` blocks in `/routes/quotes.js`.
-- Modify the CSS styles in the same file - Look for the `<style>` section
+-   **CSS Styling**: Modify the CSS rules within the `<style> ... </style>` tags embedded in the HTML template strings in `/routes/quotes.js`.
-- For print-specific styling, edit `/client/public/print-invoice.html`

 To change the data shown on invoices:

-- Modify the database queries in `/routes/quotes.js` to include additional information
+-   **Data Fetching**: Modify the database queries in `/routes/quotes.js` (within the `router.get('/:id/invoice/:type', ...)` handler) to retrieve additional or different data.
-- Update the HTML template to display the new data
+-   **Data Display**: Update the HTML template strings in `/routes/quotes.js` to incorporate and display the new data fields.